-Please use the form below to contact me with any queries or to sign up for your initial free 30 minute trial training session.
+Please use the form below to contact me with any queries or to sign up for your initial free consultation session.

 Having an initial complimentary session enables you to learn more about how personal training could benefit you before making that commitment to investing in some sessions.

 We will go through some techniques, check flexibility, fitness levels and body measurements including body fat.
 Then with all the information decide on an appropriate fitness goal for you to achieve.

 Simply fill in your details and I will get in touch normally within 1-2 working days.

 **Please note I'm not currently looking for new clients but feel free to get in touch and if you're happy to wait I can put you down for the next available space**